 We partner with God to grow by making ourselves present and available to what God is doing.
 We’re not pulling our spiritual selves up by our self-help boot-straps.
 We’re paying attention to God, practicing what it means to stand near, available to act on whatever God asks of us.

 The Bible teaches that the things we behold—the things that we put our attention on—change us.
 We attend the light by focusing on Jesus, and this will change us.
 The opposite is also true.
 Every time we attend the darkness, every time we focus on it, we give it a place in our walk.

 See, the currency of your life is time and attention.
 That’s why brands will pay millions of dollars for TV ads.
 That’s why everything you do online is data-mined.
 The most important thing you have to give in your whole life is time and attention.
 Where you spend your time and attention shaped your life

-God’s agenda for each of us is to grow us up in the image of Christ5 But this is not something God does alone.
+God’s agenda for each of us is to grow us up in the image of Christ[note Read Ephesians 4 through carefully and you will see this.]
+But this is not something God does alone.
 We mature as we co-labor with God in the world.
-Every day, every moment, is an opportunity to lean on God, to trust God, to grow in understanding of God.
+Every day, every moment is an opportunity to lean on God, to trust God, to grow in understanding of God.
 Every moment we get to choose to attend.

 The days come however they come.
 We get to decide how will we show up.
 We can stumble through this journey, dragging ourselves forward or we can live fully awake.